19 Bike Trails Around Philadelphia That You Need to Try This Summer

 Why: Many of the trails are paved and flat.

-Length: There are more than 20 miles of biking trails in the park including 12 miles of flat, unpaved trails.
-For a paved trail, head to the south side of the park for the 6.6-mile Joseph Plumb Martin Trail.
+Length: There are more than 20 miles of biking trails in the park, including 12 miles of flat, unpaved trails.
+To find a paved trail, head to the south side of the park for the 6.6-mile Joseph Plumb Martin Trail.

-Access: The park is located 1400 North Outer Line Drive, King of Prussia.
+Access: The park is located at 1400 North Outer Line Drive in King of Prussia.

 Bike Trails in Delaware County

 Ridley Creek State Park’s Multi-Use Trail

 Best for: Families looking to cruise together

 Why: The trail is paved, flat, and has a 15 mph speed limit.